Age dissection of the vertical breathing motions in Gaia DR2: evidence for spiral driving: Comparison with vertical motions in the Milky Way

 \section{Comparison with vertical motions in the Milky Way}

-We now search for these signatures of spiral-driven breathing modes in the \gaia\ DR2 data as a function of stellar ages, and compare with the results obtained from the star-forming model.
+We now search for these signatures of spiral-driven breathing motions in the \gaia\ DR2 data as a function of stellar ages, and compare with the results obtained from the star-forming model.